samoylenkodmitry/s-a--m.github.io/_posts/2018-08-27-loop-performance.md

 o5 | 220798156 | 173832551 | 550448177 | 10 | 2207981563

-Победитель - o1, не кеширующий размер массива.
+Winner - o1, not caching the array size.
-Не сильно отстает от него o0 использующий enhanced-loop запись.
+Close behind it is o0 using enhanced-loop notation.

-o5 и o3 приблизительно равны.
+o5 and o3 are approximately equal.
-На последних местах o2 и o4.
+In last places are o2 and o4.

-Неожиданно.
+Unexpectedly.

-Попробуем Megafon Login (Android 4.4.2, MediaTek MT6582, 1Gb). Создать массив из 100млн интов на нем не удалось из-за OOM, поэтому только 1млн.
+Let's try on Megafon Login (Android 4.4.2, MediaTek MT6582, 1Gb).
+Failed to create an array of 100 million ints due to OOM, so only 1 million.

 ox | avg | min | max | count | sum
 --- | --- | --- | --- | --- | ---